alebelcor/knowledge/web-performance.md

 }
 ```

-Avoid the `local()` directive to reference locally installed fonts.

 ### font-display

 The [`font-display`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) property lets you control what happens while the font is still loading or otherwise unavailable.